Rafii2198/ArtemisWiki/Class-and-package-structure.md

 ### `gui` (**Screens**)

 **Screens** are the basic GUI unit of Minecraft.
 We provide several custom screens, like the Main Map, or Character Selector.
 Screens are initiated (and in a sense "owned") by Features.

+The `gui` package has not yet been subject to as clear structure rules as the rest of the code base.
+For instance, this package currently also contains `gui.render`, which is our rendering support.
+This is subject to change.